Hel00/GAL_spec/SPECIFICATION.md

 > *asm-operand:*
 > &nbsp;&nbsp; *expression*

-[3] The *asm-string* shall evaluate to a value of type `char[N]`.
+[3] The *asm-string* shall evaluate to a value of type `[char, N]`.
 The operand format follows the GAS extended inline assembly convention. `_` in any operand position indicates that operand is absent.

 [4] The assembly dialect accepted is implementation-defined ([intro.impldef]).